Somehow I’m Neither Here Nor There

 “This time, check your path first.
 In the real world, nothing lines up most of the time, so you need to be creative.
 Use all your resources.”

-Starting out a bit more to the left, she got about two holds higher and then couldn’t reach anymore.
+Starting out a bit more to the left, she got about two grips higher and then couldn’t reach anymore.

 “Don’t be discouraged,” Levi coached.
 “Look around at all your resources.
-What else is in your reach that you can grab that will get you to the next grip?”
+What else is within your reach that you can grab that will get you to the next grip?”